Unexplained rash? Check your iPad. It turns out the popular tablet

 to usual treatment.
 Skin testing showed he had a nickel allergy, and

-doctors traced it to an iPad his family had bought in 2010."He used the iPad daily," she said.
+doctors traced it to an iPad his family had bought in 2010.

 He got better after putting it in a protective case, she said.